tinguy1/T1NstereoV2/features.md

 39. Increased code neatness/speed/efficiency (:) increased the neatness and layout of the T1Nstereo plugin.

-30. Sounds (:) enable or disable the plugins ability to play sounds (:) Like turning the plugin on and off or when a error happens.
+30. Sounds (:) enable or disable the plugins ability to play sounds (:) Like turning the plugin on and off or when a error occurs.

 31. Advanced Settings detection and change (:) V3 automatically detects a users voice settings and configures them for the best audio quality when running the plugin for the first time.